LuizScolari/Embedding-Polynomial-CFFs/benchmark/README.md

 Each test is executed **100 times** by default and the final result is the **average** of the times.

+> **Important:** To generate a larger CFF, the previous CFF must be saved in a file.
+For this reason, the tests are executed in construction sequence order.
+However, file reading and writing operations are **not** included in the measured time — only the CFF generation algorithm is timed.

 > **Note:** The benchmark tests are computationally intensive.
 To reduce execution time, you can change the number of iterations in `main_benchmark.c` by editing the `BENCHMARK_ITERATIONS` constant.

 ## Compilation